animeshrdso/Leaf_Recognition_RealLifeProblem/README.md

 * Running the function inception_block and DeceptiNet built from scratch.
 * Compiling and fitting of our model to get the scores.

+# How to use
+Concatenate all the python files and run the code.

+# Result
+At an epoch of 50 and a batch size of 32, the model gives an accuracy of 86.45% on the test set.